More than 100 people employed at NHS recruitment fair

 "It was really smooth and just eased you into it, so you weren't really nervous through the whole process," she said.

-Glen Stringer is a former shop owner who has been volunteering at Southmead Hospital for nearly seven years, but has recently felt the financial need to return to work.
+Glen Stringer is a former shop owner who has been volunteering at Southmead Hospital in Bristol for nearly seven years, but has recently felt the financial need to return to work.

 The 67-year-old said he "didn't have a lot of confidence" about getting a job due to having "no luck" lately, but he left the fair with a new role in day care.